Biden administration tells Congress that key coronavirus funds are dwindling

 That includes more than $87 billion that had been set aside for testing and other mitigation measures earlier in the pandemic, for example, and roughly $178 billion authorized by Congress to shore up the finances of hospitals and other public health institutions, according to the data.

 The Biden administration did not provide a more detailed accounting to Congress in each of the spending categories, including the specific recipients of some of the funds or how much time remains before the money is exhausted.
-An official stressed Thursday that the administration had plenty of aid to address current needs and fulfill existing commitments, including Biden’s pledge to make 1 billion free tests available to Americans.
+An official stressed Thursday that the administration had the aid to address current needs and fulfill existing commitments, including Biden’s pledge to make 1 billion free tests available to Americans.
 But the official still confirmed that nearly all of the prior assistance under the critical HHS program had been slated for some use.

 In recent days, top White House officials have appeared to echo some of those concerns publicly, suggesting that Congress may need to act in the days ahead to ensure the country is ready for a worst-case scenario.